appveyor/website/src/docs/build-configuration.md

 ### Exclude configuration from the matrix

 It is possible to exclude configuration from the matrix.
-Syntax is the same as for `allow_failures` and this is also not available in UI currently.
+Syntax is the same as for `allow_failures` (this feature is also YAML-only and not available in UI currently).

 Please consider the following example: